Gender-based analysis plus

 Plans, strategies, and frameworks

-At the corporate level, the Executive Director, Corporate Strategy and Performance Division, is accountable for the regular reporting of the SSHRC-wide Equity and Diversity Implementation Plan to internal governance committees, taking into accountthe advice of a co-ordination group.
+At the corporate level, the executive director, Corporate Strategy and Performance Division, is accountable for the regular reporting on EDI activities to internal governance committees.

 Monitoring and reporting